 Both of these publications date to the early 1970s.
-Considering the state of most western societies today, it seems fair to say that their efforts have been quite successful, given how overworked people are, how expensive life is, how apolitical most people are, how little they still seem to expect from and demand of politicians and parties, and how alike political parties are when it comes to questions of economic policy and taxation, given that nearly all favor regressive taxation, low corporate taxes, and low maximum wealth and income tax rates.
+Considering the contemporary state of the worker movement, it would seem that these efforts have been quite successful.
+Consider how many people are overworked even as many others are underemployed; consider how much the cost of living has increased after privatization; how little people still seem to demand of politicians and parties, and how little they protest and organize themselves against injustice; and also, how little contemporary political parties differ from each other when it comes to questions of economic policy and taxation, given that they nearly all favor regressive taxation, and low corporate and wealth tax rates.

 Identity politicking by business and political elites